rica142003/Computer-Optimization-Projects/SIMD Advantage Profiling/readme.md

   <img  src="https://github.com/user-attachments/assets/96107937-d59b-4488-bf9f-31af3ad83a1e" style="width: 90%; height: auto;">
 </p>

 The speedup graph shows how much faster SIMD is compared to scalar execution as problem size grows.
 For small datasets that fit within L1 cache, SIMD achieves over 10× speedup across all three kernels, since the data is readily available and computation dominates.
 As the working set increases beyond L2 and L3 cache sizes, the speedup steadily declines to around 3–4×.
-This drop indicates a shift from compute-bound to memory-bound behavior—SIMD can only accelerate arithmetic operations, but once memory access becomes the bottleneck, its relative advantage diminishes.
+This drop indicates a shift from compute-bound to memory-bound behavior, SIMD can only accelerate arithmetic operations, but once memory access becomes the bottleneck, its relative advantage diminishes.

 ---